jxjshaw/jxjshaw.github.io/_posts/2004-01-01-Wifi-Beerbong.md

         <h1 class="title-main-about">Wifi Beerbong</h1>

-        <p class="lead">Purely for fun project, no explaination needed.
+        <p class="lead">Purely for fun project.
 Built with particle.io, firebase, node, react.
 I mostly worked on the hardware.
 Basically the beer bong contains a flow sensor and a battery powered wifi arduino.
 When beer is chugged, we send a a post request with a timestamp over to our webapp.
 Webapp consists of leaderboard, user Id's done by facebook sdk.  <p>

  <p class="lead"><a href="https://github.com/drankadank"> https://github.com/drankadank </a><p>